John Curtiss Underwood

 John Curtiss Underwood (March 14, 1809 – December 7, 1873) was an attorney, abolitionist politician and a United States district judge of the United States District Court for the District of Virginia and the United States District Court for the Eastern District of Virginia.

-Early and family life
+Early life

 Born in Litchfield, New York, Underwood graduated from Hamilton College in 1832, and was a founding member of Alpha Delta Phi.
-Underwood traveled to what was then western Virginia after graduation and taught children of the Jackson family in Clarksburg for two years.
+Underwood traveled to what was then western Virginia after graduation and tutored in Clarksburg.
 He then returned to New York to read law and began a private legal practice, which he continued in New York and Virginia from 1839 to 1856.

-On October 21, 1839, in Fauquier County, Virginia, Underwood married Maria Gloria Jackson, one of his former pupils.
-She was a granddaughter of Edward B. Jackson (whose brother John G. Jackson and great-nephew John Jay Jackson Jr. were also federal judges); her cousin (on both sides) Stonewall Jackson became a distinguished Confederate general.
-The Underwoods farmed in Herkimer County, New York, for about a decade.
-They had two daughters and a son, Edward J. Underwood (1842–1907), before moving to Clarke County, Virginia, near Maria's family.